 - Moving household goods and personal effects, including expenses for hauling a trailer, packing, crating, in-transit storage, and insurance.
-You cannot deduct expenses for moving furniture or other goods you bought on the way from the old home to the new home. - 2) Reasonable travel and lodging expenses from the old home to the new home, including automobile expenses (either actual expenses or 10 cents per mile) and air fare.
+You cannot deduct expenses for moving furniture or other goods you bought on the way from the old home to the new home. - Travel and lodging expenses from the old home to the new home, including automobile expenses (either actual expenses or 12 cents per mile) and air fare.
 You cannot deduct any expenses for meals.
+You cannot deduct the cost of unnecessary side trips or lavish and extravagant lodging.